VENUES

 SCAI The Bathhouse

-Martin Clark, the director of London’s Camden Art Centre, oversees a new, site-specific project by Nobuko Tsuchiya, a UK-based Japanese artist who is known for her dispersed installations of found objects and sculptural assemblages that play equally upon the enigmatic and the familiar.
+Martin Clark, the director of London’s Camden Art Centre, oversees a new, site-specific project by Nobuko Tsuchiya, a UK-based Japanese artist known for her sculptural assemblages of found objects that play equally upon the enigmatic and the familiar.

 ABOUT THE CURATOR